Hi Spring! 👋

 Now is a good time to really ensure your soil is in top-notch condition.
 Layer it with organic materials so your garden is ready for when it is planting time.

 Plant from seedlings this month: broccoli, cauliflower, asparagus, cabbage, potatoes, silverbeet, spinach, kohl rabi, kale

 Prepare your soil

-Adding on a thick layer of mulch will help keep those nutrients in your soil.
+Adding on a layer of mulch will help keep those nutrients in your soil.
 As spring warms into summer, it will help conserve water.

 Spring Clean around the garden

 If your compost isn't a hot compost, invasive weeds might grow back if put in there.
 Fix that problem by making a weedy tea with them instead.
 Chuck them in a bucket, fill with water and let them steep for a couple of weeks, stirring it every so often with a stick.

 Then, you'll have a lovely liquid fertiliser to use on your spring plants, or more organic matter to add to add to your soil.

 Quick Sow Spring Seeds